revy00/revy00/README.md

 - 👀 I’m interested in Robotics 🤖and Electronics ⚡
 - 🌱 I’m currently studying in Electrical And Electronic Engineering
 - 💞️ I’m looking to collaborate on Robotics and coding projects
-- 📫 How to reach me futuregohan56@gmail.com
+- 📫 How to reach me aymanzahi.me@gmail.com
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I love watching series

 <!---